IamMrCupp/mrcupp-project/README.md

 # MrCupp Website Project

-This project is for the mrcupp.com personal domain
+This is my personal website.

+It will likely go through a ton of iterations.

 **The website uses the following technology:**
 - [![npm version](https://badge.fury.io/js/bootstrap.svg)](https://badge.fury.io/js/bootstrap)  bootstrap